Coast Guard Intelligence

 Overview

 Coast Guard Intelligence is the intelligence component of the United States Coast Guard.
-It was added to the Intelligence Community by Executive Order 13284 in January 2003, formalising the Coast Guard's IC role following the post-September-2001 reorganisation.
+It was added to the Intelligence Community by statute on 28 December 2001 — Section 105 of the Intelligence Authorization Act for FY 2002 (Public Law 107-108), which amended Section 3(4)(H) of the National Security Act of 1947 to add "and the Coast Guard".
+Executive Order 13284 (23 January 2003) subsequently amended EO 12333 to reflect the post-9/11 DHS reorganisation, but did not itself effect the IC admission.
 CGI is hybrid in nature — like the Coast Guard itself, it operates simultaneously as a military service (during wartime, under Department of the Navy authority) and as a civil law-enforcement agency (in peacetime, under Department of Homeland Security authority).

 CGI's institutional focus is the maritime environment: maritime drug trafficking, illegal migration, foreign-state maritime activity, port and coastal security, vessel safety and inspection, and the broader category of maritime-relevant intelligence.
-It is the smallest IC component by personnel after INR and one of the smallest by budget.
+It is one of the smallest IC components by personnel and budget.

 History & Origins